Step-by-step instructions to getting started

 Computing resources

-- Get an account, and include a request to be added to the
+- Get an account (see special form for FSW users) and include a request to be added to the

 data_pi-uraiae